DevNambi/blog-drafts/000 - summit learning.md

 - margin of error
 ---

-In my [last blog post](http://devnambi.com/2014/pass-attendance-results) explored some of the patterns found when looking at attendance of SQL PASS Summit sessions.
+In my [last blog post](http://devnambi.com/2014/pass-attendance-results) I explored some of the patterns found when looking at attendance of SQL PASS Summit sessions.

 Now, let's look at the sessions themselves, and the feedback attendees left.